Zerbst: History

-In the 8th century the area east of the Elbe was settled by Polabian Slavs (Sorbs).
+In the 8th century the area east of the Elbe was settled by Polabian Slavs (Lusatian Serbs), and the city was named Serbst after them, which evolved into Zerbst.
 Part of the border region with the adjacent Saxon region around Magdeburg in the west, it was incorporated into the Gau Ciervisti of the Saxon Eastern March (Marca Geronis) about 937 in the course of the German Ostsiedlung.